On the local quotient structure of Artin stacks: Introduction

 While we cannot establish a general \'etale local quotient structure theorem, we establish the conjecture formally locally:

-\begin{mainthm} Let $\cX$ be a locally noetherian Artin stack over a scheme $S$ and $\xi \in |\cX|$ be a closed point with linearly reductive stabilizer.
-Let $\cG_{\xi} \hookarr \cX$ be the induced closed immersion and $\cX_n$ be its nilpotent thickenings.
+\begin{theorem} Let $\cX$ be a locally noetherian Artin stack over a scheme $S$ and $\xi \in |\cX|$ be a closed point with affine linearly reductive stabilizer.
+Let $\cG_{\xi} \hookarr \cX$ be the induced closed immersion and $\cX_n$ ($n=1,2, \ldots$) be its nilpotent thickenings.